KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-Copy the value of `commitment` to a secure location for later use, and also copy the `commitment` value to Node 2.
+Copy the value of `commitment` both to a secure location and to Node 2.

 #### Node 2